-The Cash Magnet also comes with a good welcome offer, totaling to $250 cash back. $150 of that amount comes after you spend $1,000 in the first 3 months, and the other $100 after you spend $6,500 on top of that in your first 12 months.
-While the intro bonus is certainly large in total compared to other cash back offers, the requirements for getting there are steep.
+The Cash Magnet also comes with a decent welcome offer, with $150 after you spend $1,000 in the first 3 months.
+While the intro bonus is on par with other cash back offers, the required spend is somewhat on the higher side.

 The Platinum Card from American Express

-If you travel often but don't love it, this card offers a host of features that help to enhance your travel experience, including an annual Uber credit up to $200.
+If you travel often, this card offers a host of features that help to enhance your travel experience, including an annual Uber credit up to $200.
 As an elite travel credit card with access to exclusive airport lounges and 5X points for flights booked through airlines or American Express Travel, this card also gives you 60,000 points after a $5,000 spend within the first 3 months of card membership.
 Terms apply.
 Heads up that there's a $550 annual fee.

 Blue Cash Preferred from American Express

 With a larger family, this card can help you maximize cash back.
 There's the $200 welcome bonus after you spend $1,000 within the first 3 months of card membership, as well as the 6% back at U.S. supermarkets (up to $6,000 spend in a year, then 1%).
 That means if you spend $500 a month on groceries, that comes to $360 for the year.
 This card also earns you 3% back at U.S. gas stations and select U.S. department stores, making your cash back even greater.
 Terms apply.
 There's a $95 annual fee, but that fee is quickly offset by the cash back you can get with this card.